 In this workshop, we’ll walk over the stepping stones between typing “The End” and clicking the upload button on a vendor’s or distributor’s website.

-Topics include the six steps to self-publication:
+Topics include the seven steps to self-publication:

 - Polish: Types of edits, DIY tools, finding an editor.

 - Prepare: Between cover designers, formatters, narrators, there are lots of ways to spend your money before you’ve made a penny of royalties.
 How much is too much?

 - Print: Trimming, binding, bleeding… what horrors await you behind those portals?

 - Price: Competition is fierce, pricing is tough.
 Crunch the numbers.